Jul 19th 2021

 Pressure Drop

-Pressure drop (P) is the most complex variable to calculate, which is why it is recommended to use charts to figure out the pressure drop for specific types of pipes.
+Pressure drop (ΔP), measured in pounds per square inch (PSI), is the difference in pressure between two points in a fluid system.
+This difference is caused by the resistance to flow in the pipe, fittings, and the valve itself.
+It is the most complex variable in this equation to calculate, which is why it is recommended to use charts or specialized software to figure out the pressure drop for specific types of pipes.

 For steel pipes of various diameters, The Engineering Toolbox has a handy chart.
 You can use this chart for other pipes, including copper and PVC.